andrewnelder/hobo/README.md

 his amazing work on [markdown.css](https://github.com/clownfart/Markdown-CSS) which was used as a framework for the primary css-theme.

+The name Hobo is the name of the canine protagonist from [The Littlest Hobo](http://en.wikipedia.org/wiki/The_Littlest_Hobo).

 ## Features

 - About 300kb in size.